Alone Again, Natura-Diddily: Production

 "Alone Again, Natura-Diddily" was written by Ian Maxtone-Graham and directed by Jim Reardon as part of the eleventh season of the show (1999–2000).
 When the writing staff conceived the idea for the speedway parts, they were thinking that it would be a great opportunity for them to get several NASCAR drivers to make guest appearances in the episode.
 However, according to Scully, they could not get a single one because "they were all concerned about the way we were portraying NASCAR".
-Speedway racing is depicted in a negative light in the episode, with an overemphasis on crashes.
+Speedway racing is depicted in a negative light in the episode, with an emphasis on car crashes.

 The episode features the death of the character Maude Flanders, who had previously been voiced by cast member Maggie Roswell.
 This kill-off was the result of Roswell leaving The Simpsons in spring 1999 after a pay dispute with the Fox Broadcasting Company, which airs the show.
 Since 1994, she had been flying between her Denver home and Los Angeles twice a week to record episodes of The Simpsons.
-She eventually grew tired of this, and the price of plane tickets was constantly increasing.
+She eventually grew tired of this, as the price of plane tickets was constantly increasing.
 As a result, she asked Fox for a pay raise from $2,000 per episode to $6,000 per episode.
 However, Fox only offered her a $150 raise, which did not cover the travel costs, so she decided to quit.

 Voice actress Marcia Mitzman Gaven was hired to fill in for Roswell's characters, including Maude in this episode and the earlier episodes of the eleventh season, although the producers decided to kill her off to open up new storylines for the show.
 Executive producer Mike Scully said it "was a chance for one of our regular characters [Ned Flanders] to face a challenge and grow in a new direction.
 The idea came up quickly, we all latched on to it, and it just felt right.
 We didn't want to kill a character for the sake of killing.
 We wanted it to have consequences for surviving characters to deal with in future episodes."
 Roswell returned to The Simpsons in 2002 after reaching a deal with Fox to record her lines from her home in Denver.
 Since returning, she has voiced Maude in flashbacks and as a ghost.
 When asked by The Denver Post on how she thought Ned was doing without Maude, she replied: "OK.
 But Maude was such a vulnerable character.
 Maude and Lisa and Marge were the only vulnerable characters, really, everybody else has an edge.
 So they [the staff] discovered that arc was lost, and now there are a lot of flashbacks with Maude."